 PROCUREMENT CARD (P-CARD)

 All employees with a P-card must be familiar with P-card policies and must pass the P-card on-line test yearly.
 P-card policies are found at http://www.policylibrary.gatech.edu/business-finance/procurement-cards-pcard.
 The P-card Coordinator is Jasmin Frett-Hodge.

 Professional leaves are viewed as an important component of the professional growth of faculty.
 Leaves should be approved by the Chair and planned at least six months in advance for Institute approval.
 For Professional Absence and Leave Policies go to http://www.policylibrary.gatech.edu/faculty-handbook/3.1.4-professional-absence-and-leave-policies .

 Information flow and proper representation of Institute information in an appropriate manner and through appropriate channels is important to the confidentiality of information and the image the School and the Institute.
 Information regarding Institute matters should be disseminated by the GT Newsroom.
 The MSE Communications staff contact is Alyssa Barnes and the Institute Media Relations contact is Lisa Grovenstein.

-Purchasing must be made with the P-card and only by P-card owners.
-Sharing or loaning out a P-card is not allowed.
+Purchasing may be accomplished via BuzzMart or via the PCard.
+Only PCard owners may make actual purchases with the PCard.
+Sharing or loaning out a PCard is not allowed.
 All purchases must be entered into MSE forms, all receipts must be uploaded through MSE forms, and all original receipts must be turned in.
 The uploaded form is not an acceptable substitute for the original receipt.

 Purchases of Georgia Tech Services, i.e. training on the microscopes, must be done through an Interdepartmental Sales and Service Form which can be found at MSE Administration.